 - Review and update, if needed, the information shown

-Anyone who is unable to access their directory information or myRedDragon should contact the Information Resources Support Center by e-mail or at (607) 753-2500.
+Anyone who is unable to access their directory information or myRedDragon should contact The Help Center by e-mail or at (607) 753-2500.

 Research Foundation employees should submit changes to Brent Danega in the Human Resources Office by sending an e-mail or by phone at (607) 753-2414.

 ASC employees should submit directory changes to ASC Human Resources Specialist Sue Michales via e-mail or by

 phone at (607) 753-4751.

 Classified Staff Recognized for Years of Service

 The 2010 Annual Service Awards Ceremony recognizing classified staff will be held on Friday, Dec.
 3, in the Corey Union Function Room.